josecamachop/FCParser/README.md

 #### How to install

-Running the following command install both the corresponding FCParser modules and the previous mentioned dependencies.
+Running the following command installs both, the corresponding FCParser modules and the previous mentioned dependencies.

 	$ python setup.py install